-Pork Wonton Stars are a great way to use leftover ham, here's an appetizer or even a main dish that blends some of our favorite flavors from takeout and nestles them all together in a crunchy, oven-baked wonton.
-These are delicious served piping hot out of the oven or even at room temperature.
-Just be sure to make plenty of them because they go fast!
+Pork Wonton Stars are a great way to use leftover ham, this is an appetizer or even a main dish that blends some of our favorite takeout flavors and nestles them all together in a crunchy, oven-baked wonton.
+These baked wontons are delicious served piping hot from the oven or at room temperature.
+Be sure to make plenty because they go fast.

 Be sure to diced the ham and red pepper into very, very small pieces.
 You'll want to stuff each wonton as full as you can and with small pieces you ensure that every bite and every wonton is packed with all of the ingredients.

 Most any grocery store will sell them.
 Look in the refrigerated section, usually in the area where you'll find tofu.

 They bake fast in the oven and since the ham is already fully cooked, you'll just want to watch for the wonton wrappers to brown around the edges.

 Yes, these are delicious with cooked sausage or diced pork loin.